Logo

 Many cryptocurrencies cannot be staked at all.
 Bitcoin is the headline example, and any proof-of-work asset—like Litecoin or Bitcoin Cash—has the same constraint.

 You can still earn interest on non-stakeable coins by lending them out.
-That is a straightforward deposit-for-interest arrangement backed by the service provider rather than by a blockchain’s staking mechanism.
+That is a deposit-for-interest arrangement backed by the service provider rather than by a blockchain’s staking mechanism.

 Are Staking Returns Worth the Risk?